avf/mobile-app-dev/lectures/index.md

 Otherwise, standard FH Campus attendance rules apply.
 For more information please see the FH wide rules on attendance in the "Studien- and Prüfungsordnung" which you can find [here](https://www.fh-campuswien.ac.at/die-fh/organisation/hochschulleitung.html).

-### Stanford Course
+### Stanford Class

-Some of the lectures will be loosely based on the Stanford course CS193P from the fall 2018 semester.
-The videos for this course are on [YouTube](https://www.youtube.com/playlist?list=PLPA-ayBrweUzGFmkT_W65z64MoGnKRZMq), and the [lecture slides, exercises and code are also available](https://drive.google.com/open?id=1-TWZDChwwzkiGzt78QlPZDzN-j82JfR6).
+Some of the lectures will be loosely based on the Stanford class CS193P from the fall 2018 semester.
+The videos for this class are on [YouTube](https://www.youtube.com/playlist?list=PLPA-ayBrweUzGFmkT_W65z64MoGnKRZMq), and the [lecture slides, exercises and code are also available](https://drive.google.com/open?id=1-TWZDChwwzkiGzt78QlPZDzN-j82JfR6).